SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBParameterGroup.md

 An array of parameter names, values, and the apply method for the parameter update.
 At least one parameter name, value, and apply method must be supplied; subsequent arguments are optional.
 A maximum of 20 parameters may be modified in a single request.
+For more information, see  Working with DB Parameter Groups: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html in the *Amazon RDS User Guide*.
 **MySQL**
 Valid Values for Apply method: immediate | pending-reboot You can use the immediate value with dynamic parameters only.